pam-param-pam/I-Drive/README.md

 In essence, **I Drive** simply takes your upload files, and splits them to fit in Discord's (25MB) file size limit.
 It then stores metadata about the file like the file name, size, extension, parent folder, time of creations and lots more in a separate central database.
-This allows for a simple way to manage your files and download them back as one chunk.
+This allows for a simple way to manage your files and download them back as one File.

 # Technical Details